webino/WebinoDraw/README.md

         'draw-node-example' => array(        // custom name
             'query'  => 'body',              // css selector
-            'xpath'  => '//footer',          // DOM XPATH
+            'xpath'  => '//footer',          // DOM XPath
             'helper' => 'drawElement',       // draw helper
             'value'  => 'Hello Webino!',     // helper options ),

   - As you see you can use **css selector** or **xpath** even combine them together to map dom nodes to draw instruction.

-    It is possible to set multiple selectors and xpaths:
+    It is possible to set many selectors and XPath:

         'draw-node-example' => array(
             'xpath' => array(